Getting Started with Thermal Energy Networks

 ACTION: IDENTIFY UPCOMING PROJECTS

-Learn about new housing, wastewater system, and other kinds of development or infrastructure that might complement a community thermal network.
+Learn about new housing, water or wastewater systems, and other kinds of development or infrastructure that might complement a Thermal Energy Network.

 Consult local leaders:

-City council and supporting town bodies such as a planning commission or energy committee/coordinators
+• City council or town selectboard and supporting committees such as a planning, housing, economic development, and energy

-Municipal staff such as planners, manager, or clerk
+• Municipal staff such as town planners, managers, or clerks

 Does your town have infrastructure plans in the works such as replacing water or wastewater pipes?
 Are new housing or mixed-use developments being planned?

-After gathering this information, you likely have some good ideas for where a geothermal project or Thermal Energy Network could get started in your community.
+After gathering information, you likely have some good ideas for where a Thermal Energy Network might work in your community.
+We’d love to hear from you.
+Please contact us at info@vctn.org with your questions and ideas.

 What’s next?